House Republicans start process to impeach Homeland Security Secretary Mayorkas

 "Secretary Mayorkas has brazenly refused to enforce the laws passed by Congress that knowingly made our country less safe.
 What we are seeing here is a willful violation of his oath of office by Secretary Mayorkas," Homeland Security Chairman Mark Greene, R-Tenn., said at the start of the hearing.

-The federal agencies tasked with processing migrants and local communities have been overwhelmed by the significant uptick in people fleeing violence in countries in central and south America.
-And mayors and governors, including cities and states run by Democrats, where migrants have been transferred by GOP officials like Texas Governor Greg Abbott have appealed to the Biden administration for more financial resources and policy reforms.
+The federal agencies tasked with processing migrants and local communities have been overwhelmed by the significant uptick in people fleeing violence in countries in Central and South America.
+And mayors and governors — including cities and states run by Democrats, where migrants have been transferred by GOP officials like Texas Gov. Greg Abbott — have appealed to the Biden administration for more financial resources and policy reforms.

 Democrats dismiss the process as purely political